OpenMined/Bootcamps/Beta-Bootcamp/README.md

 We are an OpenMined Education Team.
 Our goal is to empower the advancement and adoption of Privacy Enhancing Technologies by offering a high quality and low barrier-to-entry learning experience.

-We achieve this mainly through structured learning initiatives such as bootcamps, and this Beta Bootcamp is our first launch.
+We achieve this mainly through structured learning initiatives such as Bootcamp and this Beta Bootcamp is our first launch.

-Our goal during this bootcamp is to introduce you to Privacy-Preserving Machine Learning (PPML) and get you started with the OpenMined PPML library, PySyft.
-We also hope to learn from your feedback to be able to improve and better serve you and the OpenMined community.
+Our goal during this Bootcamp is to introduce you to Privacy-Preserving Machine Learning (PPML) and get you started with the OpenMined PPML library, PySyft.
+We also hope to learn from your feedback to be able to improve and better serve you, the OpenMined community, and future learners.
 To achieve this, we will post a survey each week for you to tell us how we are doing.

+Let's run this experiment and learn together!
+(You'll learn PPML from us, we'll learn how to deliver a high quality open-source education experience from you!) 😃

 <p align="center">
   <img src="https://github.com/yemikifouly/Bootcamps/blob/master/images/learning_tog.png">